 Serious AEs (SAEs) are defined per International Conference on Harmonisation (ICH) guidance, as specified in Version 2.0 of the Manual for Expedited Adverse Events to DAIDS, dated January 2010 (Section 2.1) and will be collected and reported on Case Report Forms (CRFs) for all study participants.
-However, only Suspected Unexpected Serious Adverse Reactions (SUSAR) will be collected and reported in an expedited manner to the DAIDS Adverse Event Reporting System (DAERS) (http://rsc.tech-
+However, only Suspected Unexpected Serious Adverse Reactions (SUSAR) will be collected and reported in an expedited manner to the DAIDS Adverse Event Reporting System (DAERS) (http://rsc.tech-res.com/docs/default-source/safety/manual_for_expedited_reporting_aes_to_daids_v2.pdf?sfvrsn=10).

-$res.com/Document/safety and pharmacovigilance/Manual_for_Expedited_Reporting_AEs_to_DAIDS_v2.pdf).$